Brooks County, Georgia: Geography

 According to the U.S. Census Bureau, the county has a total area of 498 sqmi, of which 493 sqmi is land and 4.8 sqmi (1.0%) is water.

 The eastern boundary of the county is made up of the Little River (Withlacoochee River) and the Withlacoochee River, which together meander along a distance of over 100 mi to form that boundary.
 These river boundaries are shared with Cook and Lowndes counties.
 The southern boundary of the county has a mutual east–west interface of about 25 mi with Florida, although it is not continuous.
 The county is discontinuous along the Florida border, with the easternmost section about a mile east of the rest of the county.
 This section presently consists of one parcel, recorded as 350 acre, although it has a border with Florida of almost 2 mi.
 The county shares a north–south boundary about 26 mi in length with Thomas County to the west.
 It also shares an east–west boundary of 10 mi and a north–south boundary of 3 mi with Colquitt County to the northwest.
 The county has over 10,000 parcels of land, with 19 over 2000 acre and two more than 5000 acre.

 The county is home to several endangered plant and animal species, including the Pond Spicebush, the Wood Stork, and the Eastern Indigo snake.

 The majority of Brooks County, including the northwestern portion, all of central Brooks County, and the southeastern corner, is located in the Withlacoochee River sub-basin of the Suwannee River basin.
-Most of the southern edge of the county is located in the Aucilla River sub-basin of the larger Aucilla-Waccasassa basin.
+Most of the southern edge of the county is located in the Aucilla River sub-basin of the larger Aucilla-Wacissa basin.
 The county's northeastern portion, centered on Morven and including Barney, is located in the Little River sub-basin of the same Suwannee River basin.